All-Khwarizmi/agent-dex/README.md

 yarn start
 ```

 > 🚧 To verify the contracts manually, you can use the [Tenderly Verifier](https://dashboard.tenderly.co/verifier).

 ```bash
 # Get the ABI
 forge build --silent && jq '.abi' ./out/Factory.sol/Factory.json
 ```

+### Deploying new Factory Contract or new Virtual Testnet

+> 🚧 When deploying a new Factory contract or new Virtual Testnet, you will need to update the following:
+>
+> - `FACTORY_ADDRESS` in the `.env` file from nest package.
+> - RPC URL and Block Explorer URL in the `hardhat.config.ts` file from the foundry package.
+> - To be able to use the scaffold-eth hooks, you will need to deploy using the `deploy script` command (to trigger the creation of the contract in `nextjs/contracts/deployedContracts.ts`) or recycle the contract from the previous deployment, changing the `address` of the contract and maybe the chain ID.

 ## Usage